cguillencr/kubernetes-docker-mvc-demo/README.md

 # kubernetes Docker and .Net(core) demo

 This demo have two applications.
-There is an **UI** app which reach REST controller in the **Core** app, so far they has just one service that returns an array of strings. **Core** it's a statefull app thats why has a thread sleep in the Startup process to simulate the application is recovering state.
+There is an **UI** app which reach REST controller in the **API** app, so far they has just one service that returns an array of strings. **API** it's a statefull app thats why has a thread sleep in the Startup process to simulate the application is recovering state.
-These applications will be deployed using dokcer to generate the image and kubernetes to release it. **UI** will handle the users request that come over "internet" meanwhile **Core** will be an internal server who provide data only to the UI.
+These applications will be deployed using dokcer to generate the image and kubernetes to release it. **UI** will handle the users request that come over "internet" meanwhile **API** will be an internal server who provide data only to the UI.

+There are two additionals applicaitions **APIv2**  and **APIv3**. the first one it to simulated and api upgrade meanwhile users create some traffic over the **UI** .
+The third one has the same purpose but it daoesn't required time to boots up.
+In terms of docker **API** will ne the version 0.0.*, **APIv2** 0.1.* and **APIv3** 0.2.*
 ## Kubernetes dashboard
 First install Kubernetes dashboard to see the server installation easier